Pylons/pyramid/docs/narr/testing.rst

 data structures they return.

-If your code uses these ``get_current_*`` functions or calls :app:`Pyramid` code which uses ``get_current_*`` functions, you will need to construct a :term:`Configurator` and call its ``begin`` method within the ``setUp`` method of your unit test and call the same Configurator's ``end`` method within the ``tearDown`` method of your unit test.
+If your code uses these ``get_current_*`` functions or calls :app:`Pyramid` code which uses ``get_current_*`` functions, you will need to call :func:`pyramid.testing.setUp` in your test setup and you will need to call :func:`pyramid.testing.tearDown` in your test teardown.

-We'll also instruct the Configurator we use during testing to *autocommit*.
+:func:`~pyramid.testing.setUp` pushes a registry onto the :term:`thread local` stack, which makes the ``get_current_*`` functions work.
+It returns a :term:`Configurator` object which can be used to perform extra configuration required by the code under test.  :func:`~pyramid.testing.tearDown` pops the thread local stack.

-Normally when a Configurator is used by an application, it defers performing any "real work" until its ``.commit`` method is called (often implicitly by the :meth:`pyramid.config.Configurator.make_wsgi_app` method).
-Passing ``autocommit=True`` to the Configurator constructor causes the Configurator to perform all actions implied by methods called on it immediately, which is more convenient for unit-testing purposes than needing to call :meth:`pyramid.config.Configurator.commit` in each test.
+Normally when a Configurator is used directly with the ``main`` block of a Pyramid application, it defers performing any "real work" until its ``.commit`` method is called (often implicitly by the :meth:`pyramid.config.Configurator.make_wsgi_app` method).
+The Configurator returned by :func:`~pyramid.testing.setUp` is however an *autocommitting* Configurator which performs all actions implied by methods called on it immediately.
+This is more convenient for unit-testing purposes than needing to call :meth:`pyramid.config.Configurator.commit` in each test after adding extra configuration statements.

-The use of a Configurator and its ``begin`` and ``end`` methods allows you to supply each unit test method in a test case with an environment that has an isolated registry and an isolated request for the duration of a single test.
+The use of the :func:`~pyramid.testing.setUp` and :func:`~pyramid.testing.tearDown` functions allows you to supply each unit test method in a test case with an environment that has an isolated registry and an isolated request for the duration of a single test.
 Here's an example of using this feature:

 .. code-block:: python
    :linenos:

    import unittest
-   from pyramid.config import Configurator
+   from pyramid import testing

    class MyTest(unittest.TestCase):
        def setUp(self):
-           self.config = Configurator(autocommit=True)
+           self.config = testing.setUp()
-           self.config.begin()

        def tearDown(self):
-           self.config.end()
+           testing.tearDown()

 The above will make sure that :func:`pyramid.threadlocal.get_current_registry` will return the